Autonomous forestry and farming: how close we are?

 Ahmad Ostovar comes från Iran and has a Degree of Master of Science from Umeå University.
 His doctoral thesis work has been performed at the Department of Computing Science within the robotics research group.
 His supervisor is professor Thomas Hellström.

-Thursday December 5 Ahmad Ostovar, Department of Computing Science at Umeå University defends his thesis titled Object Detection and Recognition in Unstructured Outdoor Environments.
+About the dissertation: Thursday December 5 Ahmad Ostovar, Department of Computing Science at Umeå University defends his thesis titled Object Detection and Recognition in Unstructured Outdoor Environments.

 The disseration takes place at 13:00 in room MA121, MIT Building.
 The opponent is associate professor Mårten Björkman, Department of Intelligent Systems, Division of Robotics, Perception and learning, KTH.